 With spreadsheets, companies have to sift through rows and rows of data to find something meaningful.
 That is a very time-consuming process, which is why they prefer outsourcing the task to freelancers.
 Knowing how to work spreadsheets is the one skill that never seems to go out of style.

-As long as data remains relevant (which is always), spreadsheets are going to stick around.
+As long as the data remains relevant (which is always), spreadsheets are going to stick around.
 Data is the most precious currency, so anyone who can organize, present and analyze data is a highly valuable asset.

 In short, you need to be able to uncover valuable insights from the heaps of data.

-Here’s a list of some functions you absolutely need to brush up on if you’re learning spreadsheets for freelancing:
+Here’s a list of some functions you need to brush up on if you’re learning spreadsheets for freelancing:

 - Pivot tables

 - If with And/Or